noahehall/theBookOfNoah/0current/apidesign.md

   8.  *Prototyping*
     - Create API prototypes that relieve pains or create gains.
     - use the RAPID PROTOTYPING method to test the api idea
+      - output:
+        - ultimately the prototype should reflect how the interaction with the customer changes when using the prototyped idea
+        - a testable prototype
+        - clear vision about the apis task
+        - a short story that explains the apis impact

   9.  *Presentation*
     - Create hype.
 Enforce quality of prototypes.
+    - use STORY TELLING and ELEVATOR PITCH

   10. *Wrap Up & Next Steps*
     - Review participants’ expectations and results.
 Define next steps and follow-ups.
+    -